muritane/coordination-architecture/money.md

 Wages coordinate labor efficiently—but narrowly.

-They measure:
+They price:

-* time,
+- time,
-* output proxies,
+- output proxies,
-* market scarcity.
+- market scarcity.

-They do not measure:
+They do not price:

-* judgment,
+- judgment,
-* stewardship,
+- stewardship,
-* care,
+- care,
-* tacit knowledge,
+- tacit knowledge,
-* responsibility for failure,
+- responsibility for failure,
-* long-horizon value creation.
+- long-horizon value creation.

 As wage coordination dominates:

-* professions collapse into jobs,
+- professions collapse into jobs,
-* vocations collapse into tasks,
+- vocations collapse into tasks,
-* creativity collapses into deliverables.
+- creativity collapses into deliverables.

-This is a **coordination effect**, not a cultural one.
+This is a **coordination effect**, not a cultural preference.

 ---

 ## Money as a Substitution Medium

-Money typically enters when other coordination media degrade.
+Money most often enters when other coordination media degrade.

 Common substitutions include:

-* trust → money,
+- trust → money,
-* legitimacy → money,
+- legitimacy → money,
-* respect → money,
+- respect → money,
-* informal obligation → contract.
+- informal obligation → contract.

-These substitutions allow systems to continue operating under degraded conditions.
+These substitutions allow systems to continue operating **after other coordination capacity has failed**.

-They do **not** repair the underlying loss of coordination capacity.
+Money does not restore lost coordination.
+It **stabilizes operation under degraded conditions**.

 Money is therefore a **fallback protocol**, not a restorative one.